 At KS5 students can study BTEC IT which follows the same structure as the BTEC DIT at KS4 with a combined approach to coursework and external exams on a variety of different topics including how IT is used within society, social media, databases and spreadsheets.

 We are very lucky to have state of the art facilities at OBA.
 We have 8 IT classrooms; which all have full Desktop computers and IWB.
 We have a range of software installed on the network including the full Office suite, the Adobe suit and Serif.
 We have some robots, virtual reality googles, I can animate sets and a variety of hardware for modelling and demonstrating.

 extra curricular and Enrichment:

-Revision classes are available for all students before they sit GCSE Exam and the practical exam.
-There are allocated revision session both after school and of a Saturday in preparation for external exams.
+Revision classes are available for all students before they sit KS4 Exams and the KS5 practical exam.
+There are allocated revision sessions both after school and of a Saturday in preparation for external exams.

 There are KS3 drop in session in the week for pupils to catch up on the computers or complete their classwork and homework.
 Additional revision classes are available for all students before they sit the GCSE external exam and the practical assessment.